 The successful sales process should forge more powerful bonds between the business and the customers via personal, friendly interactions with sales personnel.

-This will lead to a bigger percentage of lucrative sale and customers who feel at ease investing their money.
+This will lead to a bigger percentage of lucrative sales and customers who feel at ease in investing their money.